odinuv/web/en/apv/walkthrough/javascript/index.md

 {% endhighlight %}

 {: .note}
-Remember that modifications of database records should be transmitted to server using `POST` method.
+Remember that actions like modifications of database records should be transmitted to server using `POST` method.
-Therefore the approach which uses `href="javascript:..."` is not a clean solution.
+Therefore the approach which uses `href="javascript:..."` is not a good solution.
+But it still works OK.

 ## Form validation
 Nowadays you can use much more types of [input elements](/en/apv/walkthrough/html-forms/#advanced-text-input)